sunilmankotia83/gh-300/source/docs/practice/detailed/05-practice-test.detailed.md

 **Options:**
 A. “Create a short plan to migrate this service from Flask to FastAPI, focusing on the main steps required to complete the migration.”
 B. “Outline the tasks to move this service from Flask to FastAPI and then implement the new routes in FastAPI.”
-C. **“Create a 5-step plan to migrate Flask → FastAPI; list risks, roll-back steps, and how to keep routes backward-compatible.”**
+C. “Create a 5-step plan to migrate Flask → FastAPI; list risks, roll-back steps, and how to keep routes backward-compatible.
 D. “Provide FastAPI code that replicates the current Flask service’s behavior, assuming breaking changes are acceptable if they simplify the migration.”

 <details> <summary><strong>Show Answer</strong></summary> **Correct Answer(s):** C